Situation

 - Document your comparison basis — indicate whether targets are internal, external, or aspirational, and retain that source

-- Review targets quarterly — static benchmarks decay; adjust as conditions, regulatory requirements, or organizational structure change
+- Review targets quarterly — static benchmarks decay; adjust as conditions, customer commitments, asset availability, or organizational structure change

-- Separate diagnostics from performance reporting — benchmark reviews should surface constraints, not validate narratives
+- Separate diagnostics from performance reporting — benchmark reviews are strongest when they surface constraints, not validate narratives

-- Assign ownership — each benchmark should have a named owner responsible for data integrity and cadence compliance
+- Assign ownership — each benchmark benefits from a named owner responsible for data integrity and cadence discipline

 Benchmarking is not a one-time activity.
-It is a governance discipline — maintained, documented, and adjusted on a defined schedule.
+It is an operating discipline — maintained, documented, and adjusted on a defined schedule.